-NVIDIA today unveiled NVIDIA DGX™ A100, the third generation of the world’s most advanced AI system, delivering 5 petaflops of AI performance and consolidating the power and capabilities of an entire data center into a single flexible platform for the first time.
+NVIDIA today unveiled NVIDIA DGX A100, the third generation of the world’s most advanced AI system, delivering 5 petaflops of AI performance and consolidating the power and capabilities of an entire data centre into a single flexible platform for the first time.

-Multiple smaller workloads can be accelerated by partitioning the DGX A100 into as many as 56 instances per system, using the A100 multi-instance GPU feature.
+Multiple smaller workloads can be accelerated by partitioning the DGX A100 into as many as 56 instances per system.
 Combining these capabilities enables enterprises to optimize computing power and resources on demand to accelerate diverse workloads, including data analytics, training and inference, on a single, fully integrated, software-defined platform.

 Available from Robovision

 The NVIDIA DGX A100 is available from Robovision.
 Visit the Infrastructure page for more details.